vlayer-xyz/vlayer/book/src/contributing/extension.md

 This will open a web browser with the vlayer app and browser extension installed.
 Now all the saved changes will be applied in your browser automatically.

-There is [a script](https://github.com/vlayer-xyz/vlayer/blob/main/bash/run-web-example.sh), that runs all of the above steps.
+There is [a script](https://github.com/vlayer-xyz/vlayer/blob/main/bash/run-web-example.sh), that runs all of the steps above.

 ### Extension watch mode